 Appreciate People Now, Not When You Lose Them

-Now, there’s something as important as leaving behind what hurts, and that’s knowing how to offer the best of ourselves to the people that we love in the “here and now”, without waiting for tomorrow and without assuming certain things.
+However, there’s something just as important as moving away from what hurts us, and that’s knowing how to offer the best of ourselves to the people we love.
+Moreover, it’s about doing it in the “here and now”, without waiting for tomorrow and without taking anything for granted.

 Also read: 4 Tips to Overcome Sadness

-- Society is based on the pillars of speed and the fragility of relationships.
-We want everything and we want it now.
+- We want everything and we want it now.
 We don’t always tolerate frustration, being told “no”, or that certain things are different than what we expected.

 - In recent years, there’s been an interesting social movement that’s referred to as “Slow” that stresses the importance of slowing down and allowing ourselves to live our relationships more fully, appreciating the most basic and simple things in life.

-- Focusing on work, the need to improve, getting and accumulating things, all cause us to forget the value of this purest love and essential part of our personal relationships.
+- Focusing on work, the need to improve, and getting and accumulating things all cause us to forget the value of this purest love and essential part of our personal relationships.

 - If we keep this lifestyle up, we’ll end up losing everything that we truly consider important.
 And whatever you lose is a wound that you’ll forever carry in your heart.

-The need to live conscious of what’s important
+The need to be conscious of what’s important

 We recommend reading: Words that Heal: Try them!